European Trip - 2001

 - Walked from Samaritaine to Tuileries Garden to Place de la Concorde, then along

-Vincent took a very nice picture of Arc de Triomphe at night, soon after the spotlights were turned on.
+Vincent took a very nice picture of the Arc de Triomphe at night, soon after the

-- The best money exchange rate in town is at # 76 Champs Elysees (Arcades Des Champs Elysees.)
+- The best money exchange rate in town was at # 76 Champs Elysees (Arcades Des

-If that is closed, try next door by the MacDonald's (approximately # 82 Champs
+Champs Elysees.)
+If that was closed, try next door to the McDonalds (approximately # 82 Champs Elysees.)

 To Paris and Paris Walk